alextremp/versiona/README.md

   * Commit to **master** for Release versions (vX.Y.Z)
   * Commit to **develop/vX** for Beta Release versions (vX.Y.Z-beta.A)

+By releasing your NPM packages this way, you will:
+* have full control of when a new version should be publicly available
+* know which release tag corresponds to each available NPM version of your package
+* don't publish from localhost! ;)

 ## Usage

 Install versiona: